Excel Borders (Table of Contents)

 We have seen the basic function and use for all kinds of borders and how to create those in the previous example.
 Now we will see an example where we will choose and implement different Borders and see how those Borders in any table or data can be framed.

-We have a data table, which has details of Owner, Block, and Apartment No. Now we will frame the Borders and see how the data would look like.
+We have a data table with details of the Owner, Block, and Apartment No. Now we will frame the Borders and see what the data would look like.

-And all cell will be covered with a box of All Borders which can be selected from the second section.
+And all cells will cover with a box of All Borders, which can select from the second section.

-And if we select Thick Border from the second section, then the whole table will be bound to a perfect box, and selected data will automatically get highlighted.
-Once we are done with all the mentioned border type, our table would like this, as shown below.
+And if we select Thick Border from the second section, the whole table will be bound to a perfect box, and selected data will automatically get highlighted.
+Once we are done with all the mentioned border types, our table will be like this, as shown below.

 As we can see, the complete data table is getting highlighted and ready to be presented in any form.